phu0ngng/nccl/docs/userguide/source/api/device_gin.rst

       which prior network operations on the bound GIN context must be complete after the barrier returns; if omitted it defaults to ``ncclGinFenceLevel::All`` so callers who do not opt in explicitly get the strongest guarantee:

-      * ``ncclGinFenceLevel::None`` — pure synchronization, no drain.
+      * ``ncclGinFenceLevel::None``: pure synchronization, no drain.
-      * ``ncclGinFenceLevel::Put`` — all prior puts from this rank on the bound GIN context have settled at their destinations.
+      * ``ncclGinFenceLevel::Put``: all prior puts from this rank on the bound GIN context have settled at their destinations.
 Internally this issues a ``flush`` on the context before signaling, so that peers, upon observing this rank's signal, see this rank's outgoing data already present in their memory.
-      * ``ncclGinFenceLevel::Get`` — all prior gets from this rank on the bound GIN context have landed in this rank's local memory.
+      * ``ncclGinFenceLevel::Get``: all prior gets from this rank on the bound GIN context have landed in this rank's local memory.
 Internally this issues a ``flush`` on the context after the per-peer signal/wait loop, draining any in-flight RDMA-Read responses so the local buffers used as GET destinations are populated when the barrier returns.
       * ``ncclGinFenceLevel::All``: both ``Put`` and ``Get`` guarantees hold.
 Internally this issues both flushes (one